 Photo Credit: Adam Murphy

-Tali Weinberg fuses text and textiles to address gender violence, the housing crisis, climate change, labor exploitation, and other traumas and insecurities that are experienced at once as social and personal.
-Her work is held in multiple collections and has been exhibited at the Berkeley Art Museum, the San Jose Museum of Quilts & Textiles, Wattis Institute for Contemporary Art, galleries in New York and the San Francisco Bay Area; and was included in the 2016 Hangzhou Triennial of Fiber Art in Zhejiang Province, China.
-She has taught and lectured at California College of the Arts (CCA), Penland School of Craft, the Textile Arts Center in NY, Headlands Center for the Arts, among others.
-She is the recipient of a Wingate Craft Artists Fellowship to attend the Vermont Studio Center, a Collins Foundation funded residency at Oregon College of Art and Craft, and the Lia Cook Jacquard residency at CCA.
-Weinberg holds an MFA from CCA and an MA and BA from New York University.
+Weinberg’s work is held in public and private collections and is exhibited internationally, including at the Berkeley Art Museum, the San Jose Museum of Quilts & Textiles, and Zhejiang Art Museum in China.
+She has taught at California College of the Arts (CCA) and Penland School of Craft and lectures throughout the US.
+Weinberg is the recipient of multiple grants and residencies: a Windgate Fellowship to Vermont Studio Center, a Collins Foundation-funded residency at Oregon College of Art and Craft, the Lia Cook Jacquard Residency, Caldera, and a Tulsa Artist Fellowship.
+She holds an MFA from CCA and an MA and BA from New York University.